samiuljoy/custom_bash_for_termux/README.md

   ![screenshot](screenshots/home.png) terminal home ![screenshot](screenshots/w3m.png) w3m wikipedia
 ## I am using mutt as my email client and w3m as a terminal browser

-## This has been my chronological improvisation of termux colorschemes lol!
 ## This is inspired by solarized colorscheme of the gnome-terminal
 The bash.bashrc for this is located in the dotfiles/bash.bashrc and the colors.properties in dotfiles/.termux/colors.properties.
 Enjoy tweaking with these
 ## some screenshots

   ![screemshot](dotfiles/screenshot1.png)
   ![screenshot](dotfiles/screenshot2.png)

-## If you like what you see, feel free to support me!!
-My Bitcoin; 1A71uaHBVbL5jAVw2G1oRxPhNF9Z6XDPqr (: Enjoy!